triploit/basm/docs/Commands.md

 ```asm
 ags array, variable
 ```
-`array` is array and `variable` is variable or register in which will be stored size of array `array`.
+`array` is array and `variable` is either variable or register in which will be stored size of array `array`.
 Examples:
 ```asm
 ags list, list_size